General Information

 Substrate, or bedding material, should be easy to clean and nontoxic to the turtle.
 Newspaper, butcher paper, towels, or preferably Astroturf is recommended.
 When using Astroturf, buy two pieces and cut them to fit the bottom of the cage.
 With two pieces, one is placed in the cage and one is kept outside the cage and is always clean.
 When the turf inside the cage becomes soiled, you'll always have a clean, dry piece to replace it.
 Clean the soiled turf with ordinary soap and water (avoid harsher products unless your reptile veterinarian approves them), thoroughly rinse it, and hang it to dry to be used at the next cage cleaning.

+Alfalfa pellets can also be used for bedding and are often eaten by the turtle, which is acceptable.
 AVOID sand, gravel, wood shavings, corn cob material, walnut shells, and cat litter, as these are not only difficult to clean but can cause impactions if eaten on purpose or accidentally should the food become covered by these substrates.
 Cedar wood shavings are toxic to reptiles!

 What else do I need?